2) "Maturity can be defined as a ripeness as a

 meaning structures and understand them -- as opposed to vain

 attempts of others to comprehend, repress or ignore them.
+The mature individual does not seek power or

 control of the environment.
 Since the mature personality realizes